joshbegley/nyt-latest/README.md

 **Rangers Hand Hurricanes First Home Loss of the Playoffs to Advance**\
-`Chris Kreider scored two goals and Igor Shesterkin was nearly perfect in the 6-2 win.
+`Chris Kreider scored twice and Igor Shesterkin was nearly perfect in the 6-2 win.
 New York will play the Tampa Bay Lightning in the Eastern Conference finals.`\
 https://nytimes.com/2022/05/30/sports/hockey/rangers-hurricanes-nhl-playoffs.html?searchResultPosition=1

 **Storm Damages as Many as 100 Homes in Minnesota**\